 Kenya is a bit more refined than you may initially think, especially in areas like Nairobi.

-Perhaps even more importantly is the abundance of women that include hot local Kenyans, as well as a number of women from surrounding countries, and even other parts of the world.
+Perhaps even more important is the abundance of women that include hot local Kenyans, as well as a number of women from surrounding countries, and even other parts of the world.
 They’re also incredibly easy to deal with most of the time, and the country has a laid back vibe in general that is very catering to westerners.

 Kenya is also not expensive when compared to a lot of other places.
 Add it all up, and you have an ideal destination to visit for a few weeks during a sex holiday – or even a standard vacation with a little action thrown in for good measure.
 Whatever works for you.